Majorana bound state parity exchanges in planar Josephson junctions

 Here $\psi_{A}(s)$ and $\psi_B(s)$ are chiral Majorana fermions on the boundaries of island $A$ and $B$, and ${W(s) = \Theta(L-s)\Theta (s) m \cos\bigl(\frac{\phi(s)}{2}\bigr)}$ is the Josephson coupling term between the chiral Majoranas in the junction region $0<s<L$, of length $L$~\cite{Hegde2020,Abboud}.
 The superconducting phase difference between the islands is given by $\phi(s)=\varphi_R(s)-\varphi_L(s)$ and the variable $s$ is the coordinate along the boundaries of the islands.
 A small magnetic flux $\Phi_{AB}$ is now applied in the junction region.
 Since the Josephson coupling is only present in the region $0<s<L$, we will use the coordinate $y$ for junction $AB$ to focus on this region.

 In the short junction limit~\cite{tinkham2004} (when the length $L$ of the junction is shorter than the Josephson coherence length, or equivalently $J_c$ the Josephson current density is much lesser than $\Phi_0/2\pi\mu_0L^2H$ for junctions of width $H$), the gauge-invariant superconducting phase difference is $\phi(y) = 2\pi\frac{\Phi}{\Phi_0}\frac{y}{L} +\phi_0$ defined up to a constant $\phi_0$.
 In general this constant could be determined by external phase bias (voltage/current/flux in a solenoid) between the two superconductors.
-A Josephson vortex trapping a MBS is obtained in the junction whenever $\phi(y)$ is an odd multiple of $\pi$ \cite{FuKane,FuPotter,Grosfeld2011,Hegde2020,Abboud}.
-Therefore, the number of MBS in each junction is given by the integer part of the amount of flux quanta in that junction.
-Further, in this limit, the Josephson vortex solution takes the form of a large soliton~\cite{Grosfeld}.
-In the background of such soliton states, the zero energy eigenstates of Eq.~\eqref{heff} are real vectors of the form $(f[\phi(y)],g[\phi(y)])^T$ corresponding to the MBS.
-Here, the functions $f(y)$ and $g(y)$ are of the form $f(y)=A\sinh(\int^y\cos\phi(y')dy')-B\cosh(\int^y\cos\phi(y')dy')$ and $g(y)=A\cosh(\int^y\cos\phi(y')dy')-B\sinh(\int^y\cos\phi(y')dy')$, the specific constants being determined by boundary conditions and external flux quanta (if any) penetrating the islands.
+Josephson vortices trapping MBS are obtained whenever $\phi(y)$ is an odd multiple of $\pi$ \cite{FuKane,FuPotter,Grosfeld2011,Hegde2020,Abboud}.
+Therefore, the number of MBS in each junction is given by the integer number of flux quanta in that junction.
+In this limit, the Josephson vortex solution takes the form of a large soliton~\cite{Grosfeld}.
+In the background of such soliton states, the zero energy eigenstates of Eq.~\eqref{heff} are MBS solutions of the form $(f[\phi(y)],g[\phi(y)])^T$.
+Here, the functions $f(y)$ and $g(y)$ are of the form $f(y)=A\sinh(\int^y\cos\phi(y')dy')-B\cosh(\int^y\cos\phi(y')dy')$ and $g(y)=A\cosh(\int^y\cos\phi(y')dy')-B\sinh(\int^y\cos\phi(y')dy')$, with specific constants determined by boundary conditions and external flux quanta (if any) penetrating the islands.